rigaya/NVEnc/NVEncC_Options.en.md

 ### --lowlatency
 Tune for lower transcoding latency, but will hurt transcoding throughput.
 Not recommended in most cases.

+When outputting to a pipe and `--output-thread` is left on auto, this mode automatically disables the output thread and shortens the video mux queue to reduce shutdown latency after the input stream stops.

 ### --fallback-bitdepth
 When enabled, if all available GPUs do not support 10-bit encoding, the encoder will automatically fall back to 8-bit encoding.
 If there is at least one GPU that supports 10-bit encoding, that GPU will be selected instead.